YunkeW/LendingClub-Credit-Scoring-Model-Project/README.md

 5. **Evaluation**: Assesses model performance using accuracy, ROC-AUC score, and classification reports.

 ## Usage
-To run the project, execute the notebook `scorecard_commented.ipynb`.
+To run the project, execute the notebook `scorecard.ipynb`.
 Ensure that all required datasets are in the same directory.

 ## Output
 - The final logistic regression model for predicting creditworthiness.